soobin27/embsys310/assignment02/solutions.md

 b) Please note down if the N and/or V flags are set in the APSR register.
 And explain why.
 - N flag is set
 - V flag is set

+5. Move the “counter’ variable outside of main (at the top of the file):
+a) What is the scope of the variable “counter”?
+- counter becomes a global variable

+b) Is it still visible in the “Locals” view?
+-

+c) In which window view can we track “counter” now?

+d) What is the address of the “counter” variable in memory?